GimmeMahHamburger/Compilers/Syntax.md

 Writes an expression to the standard output.
 Accepts ints, c-strings, floats, and chars.

-read
+_**return location** _**read until** read

-Reads from standard input until newline and returns all characters.
+Reads from standard input until newline or "read until" and places all characters in memory beginning at "return location."
+Highly memory unsafe because I'm lazy.
 ### Valid characters
 Identifiers may consist of, in any order: